SmileyChris/docker-pywatchman/README.md

 Django's runserver works a lot more efficiently with watchman installed.

-If you are using a virtualenv in your container you'll just need to `pip install pywatchman` from within your environment.
+If you are using a virtualenv in your container you'll just need to run `pip install /pywatchman-*.whl` from within your environment.

 ## Building this Image